dev-dennis-guye/aion-json-rpc/rpc-lib4j/README.md

 To edit this library the templates should be edited and the files should be regenerated.
 The rpc-gen application specifies all the variables that can be used in a template file.

+## Configuration

+The configuration file is used to point to the spec files and define the names of the output java files.